galasa-dev/cli/docs/generated/errors-list.md

 - GAL1102E: name '{}' is invalid. '--name' is a mandatory flag for this command.
 Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1103E: Could not query CPS results.
 Reason: '{}'
 - GAL1104E: Unable to delete the bearer token file '{}'.
-- GAL1105E: Property '{}' was expected but has not been set in the galasactl.properties file.
 - GAL1106E: Could not get security bearer token from API server.
 Reason: '{}'.
 Please ensure you have allocated a personal access token and configured your client program by storing it in your galasactl.properties file together with the related client ID and secret
 - GAL1107E: Could not get security bearer token from file '{}'.
 Reason: '{}'.
 Please ensure you are authenticated by running 'galasactl auth login' and that your personal access token has not expired or been revoked
 - GAL1108E: Invalid bearer token.
 Please ensure you are authenticated by running 'galasactl auth login' and that your personal access token has not expired or been revoked